burnyshev/unlikelihood_training/README.md

 # Implicit Unlikelihood Training: Improving Neural Text Generation with Reinforcement Learning

-This repository contains a code for course project of Reinforcement Learning class at Skoltech.
+This repository contains a code for course project of Reinforcement Learning.
 During our project we reimplemented paper [Implicit Unlikelihood Training: Improving Neural Text Generation with Reinforcement Learning](https://arxiv.org/abs/2101.04229) (accepted to EACL 2021)

 ## Table of content